generalui/explore-cra-threejs/README.md

 This project is intended to serve as a starting point to explore working with [three.js](https://threejs.org/) and [Create React App](https://github.com/facebook/create-react-app).

-The original ThreeDemo code was based off [https://github.com/jasonsturges/threejs-react-example](https://github.com/jasonsturges/threejs-react-example)
+The original ThreeDemo code was based on [https://github.com/jasonsturges/threejs-react-example](https://github.com/jasonsturges/threejs-react-example)

+Special thanks to [@aarosil](https://github.com/aarosil) for not only creating [react-three-hook](https://github.com/aarosil/react-three-hook) but more importantly including detailed documentation and concepts that helped solidify some advanced concepts in a very succinct and easy to digest manner.

 ## Available Scripts